doetoe/blockchain/README.md

 * util
 * config

 The next level adds *transactions* to this.
 Users can generate private keys and addresses and send transaction to an additional kind of node called a *mempool*, representing the *global transaction mempool*.
 Nodes can pull unprocessed transactions from it and include them in their blocks.
-Note that they are still the same blocks, the same mining, the same blockchains, only now the data field is interpreted as containing a bundle of transactions, which are executed when they get validated in the blockchain.
 For inclusion the nodes should check for additional validity: balances must be non-negative at any point in the blockchain.

 For transactions to work correctly, you need the additional modules